pilotmoon/PopClip-Extensions/README.md

 The the current working directory will be set to the package directory.
 Within the script, access the selected text as `$POPCLIP_TEXT`, and other variables as described in [Script Fields](#script-fields).
 You can return a value from the script and have PopClip act uopn it by definein an `After` key.
 See [Example Shell Script File](#example-shell-script-file).

-### Action Properties
+### Common Action Properties

-The following fields define properties of actions.
-They can appear at the top level of the configuration, in which case they will apply to all actions in the extension, or within an _(**BETA**`Action` or)_ `Actions` dictionary, in which case they will apply only to that specific action.
+The following fields define properties common to all actions.

 |Key|Type|Required?|Description|
 |---|----|---------|-----------|